Injection

 • Name.
 Required.
 A human-readable name your organization will use to refer to the contract

 • Unique Identifier.
 Optional.
-An optional field that can help you more easily reference the fulfillment context in calls to Shipium's APIs
+An optional field that can help you more easily reference the fulfillment context in calls to Shipium's APIs; this unique ID is case sensitive.

 • Description.
 Optional.
 An optional description to help you organize your organization's carrier contracts